-If you’re lucky enough to have a known visitor, that perhaps purchased something or filled out a form, you can display items or content that is related.
+If you’re lucky enough to have a known visitor that perhaps purchased something or filled out a form, you can display items or content that is related to them.

 🔑 Do this:

-If you’re a sports retailer and they have entered through a search engine with the term “bargain golf clubs,” your landing page could boost some clubs you have on sale along with other low-priced clubs to the top of the product grid.
+If you’re a sports retailer and have a customer who entered your site through a search engine with the term “bargain golf clubs,” your landing page could boost some clubs you have on sale along with other low-priced clubs at the top of the product grid.

-If you’re an insurance company and someone is visiting via their mobile phone from a country out of your region, you could induce they are likely a client on vacation and show claim information on the homepage.
+If you’re an insurance company and customers are visiting via their mobile phone from a country out of your region, you could induce they are likely a client on vacation and show claim information on the homepage.

 If you’re an electronics retailer and your visitor recently ordered a laptop, merchandisers may want to display some popular accessories for that computer, like a desktop porting station, an external memory drive, or a carrying case.

 [Personalization Tactic #2]: Semantic Understanding for Personalized Search

 The relative rarity of personalized search is a huge missed opportunity, as visitors using search convert at a 1.8 times higher rate than the average visitor.

 And while the search bar is arguably the most important real estate on any site, search functions unfortunately may hurt as much as they help your customer experience.
 That's because many search engines focus on keywords instead of the meaning of those words in context.